snowdriftcoop/snowdrift/CONTRIBUTING.md

 Next, send your changes to your git.snowdrift.coop account with:

-    git push -u my-snow some_branch
+    git push -u my-snow some-branch

-Changing `some_branch` to the name of the branch where you made the commit(s).
+Changing `some-branch` to the name of the branch where you made the commit(s).

 To notify the snowdrift team about your work, visit the git.snowdrift.coop page with your fork.
-You should see a button **"Create Merge Request"**.
+You should see a button called **"Create Merge Request"**.
 Click that to bring up a form where you can add further notes about your work (especially useful if you are merging multiple commits).
 You may ignore "Assign to", "Milestone", and "Labels" at this point.

 After you submit the merge request, someone should comment on your submission soon (hopefully within a few hours, maybe a day or two depending on timing).